heptarch/heptarch.github.io/drafts/demon.md

 Ellen is moored on the other side of a craggy, rough-hewn breakwater which reaches into the sky.
-On the island, a small rise is surmounted by the outlines of a Chancery Lane shopfront: Ede & Ravenscroft, tailors by royal appointment.
+On the island, a small rise is surmounted by the outlines of a Chancery Lane shopfront: Ede & Ravenscroft, tailors by royal appointment of His Majesty.
 The store blooms into color, and Ellen's view is pulled beneath its trefoiled architrave, past the juridical wigs and robes and orders of chivalry,